arthurnn/code-scanning-rubocop/README.md

 ## Action Installation

-The easiest way to install the integration, is to use the default action.
+The easiest way to install the integration, is this action template bellow.
 It will install the gem in your app and run it for you within the GitHub's action enviroment.
 To install the action create a file `.github/workflows/rubocop-analysis.yml` like the following:

 ```
 # .github/workflows/rubocop-analysis.yml